Serving the entire Main Line, Montgomery County,

 beautiful.

-A client in Penn Valley approached me with a challenge: he
+A client in Penn Valley needed a versatile storage solution for

-ceiling heights.
-I designed and built these twin Red Oak
+built these twin Red Oak combination bookcases with five

 pins.
-I used solid 3/4-inch lumber core and deep-dadoed the
+Instead, I used solid 3/4-inch lumber core and deep-

 Handcrafted Freestanding